-All contracts for buying real estate should be thoroughly reviewed, even “standard contracts” for existing properties, but for “off the plan” purchases, each contract will be completely unique, and it is even more vital that the contract is carefully reviewed by an experienced legal adviser prior to you signing on the dotted line.
+All contracts for buying real estate should be thoroughly reviewed, even standard contracts for existing properties.
+For off the plan purchases, each contract will be completely unique and it is even more vital that the contract is carefully reviewed by an experienced legal adviser prior to you signing on the dotted line.

 You cannot see what you are buying

 The fact that you cannot see what you are actually buying makes the level of detail in the contract so much more important.
 Also, developers often want to reserve the right to alter existing plans and to substitute inclusions in certain instances, so you need to understand your rights if these changes go too far and alter the character of the property you thought you were purchasing.

 NSW legislation now requires a disclosure statement that includes a plan be attached to the contract for sale, and protection for off the plan buyers in this realm is set to increase further with the parliament proposing the additional requirement of attaching, amongst other things, a schedule of finishes.
 Prior to completion, vendors are now required to give notice to the buyer of any material changes to the disclosure statement and provide the buyer with a registered plan and any other documents registered with it.
 Buyers will be able to rescind the contract and get their deposit back if they can establish that they would not have entered into the contract if they had been aware of the changes or inaccuracies